 The global COVID-19 pandemic continues to evolve.
 As a result of the COVID-19 pandemic, we have faced and may continue to face delays in meeting our anticipated timelines for our ongoing and planned clinical trials.
-For example, the initiation of the multiple-ascending dose (MAD) portion of the Phase 1 clinical trial of LP352 was previously delayed, in part, as a result of the impact of the COVID-19 pandemic on the clinical site in the United Kingdom that conducted the single-ascending dose (SAD) portion of the Phase 1 clinical trial for LP352, and subsequently we modified the protocol and relocated the MAD portion of such trial to a new clinical site in the United States.
-We completed the MAD portion of the Phase 1 clinical trial of LP352 in September 2021.
+For example, the initiation of the multiple-ascending dose (MAD) portion of the Phase 1 clinical trial of LP352 was previously delayed, in part, as a result of the impact of the COVID-19 pandemic on the clinical site in the United Kingdom that conducted the SAD portion of the Phase 1 clinical trial for LP352, and subsequently we modified the protocol, relocated the MAD portion of the trial to a new clinical site in the United States, and completed that portion of the trial in September 2021.
 The extent of the impact of COVID-19 on our business, operations and development timelines and plans remains uncertain, and will depend on certain developments, including the duration and spread of the outbreak and its impact on our development activities, planned clinical trial enrollment, future trial sites, contract research organizations (CROs), third-party manufacturers, and other third parties with whom we do business, as well as its impact on regulatory authorities and our key scientific and management personnel.
 To the extent possible, we are conducting business as usual, with necessary or advisable modifications to employee travel and work locations.
 We will continue to actively monitor the evolving impacts of the COVID-19 pandemic and may take further actions that alter our operations, including those that may be required by federal, state or local authorities, or that we determine are in the best interests of our employees and other third parties with whom we do business.
 The extent to which the COVID-19 pandemic or a similar health epidemic may affect our business, operations and development timelines and plans, including the resulting impact on our expenditures and capital needs, remains highly uncertain and subject to change.
-For a discussion of risks related to the impact of the ongoing COVID-19 pandemic on our business, see Part II, Item 1A, "Risk Factors-Risks Related to Our Business Operations, Employee Matters and Managing Growth-COVID-19 has impacted and could continue to adversely impact our business."
+For a discussion of risks related to the impact of the COVID-19 pandemic

-In addition, the ongoing geopolitical turmoil caused by the conflict in Ukraine has contributed to further disruption, instability and volatility of the financial markets, which may have an adverse impact on our business or ability to access the capital markets in the future.
-For a discussion of risks related to the impact of the ongoing conflict in Ukraine on our business, see Part II, Item 1A, "Risk Factors-Risks Related to Our Limited Operating History, Financial Position and Need For Additional Capital-We will need substantial additional capital to finance our operations, which may not be available on acceptable terms, or at all.
-The effects of macroeconomic conditions and geopolitical events, including economic slowdowns, recessions, inflation, bank failures, rising interest rates and tightening of credit markets caused by COVID-19 or another pandemic, the conflict in Ukraine or otherwise, may limit our access to capital.
+In addition, the ongoing geopolitical turmoil caused by the conflicts in Ukraine and the Middle East has contributed to further disruption, instability and volatility of the financial markets, which may have an adverse impact on our business or ability to access the capital markets in the future.
+For a discussion of risks related to the impact of the ongoing conflicts in Ukraine and the Middle East on our business, see Part II, Item 1A, "Risk Factors-Risks Related to Our Limited Operating History, Financial Position and Need For Additional Capital-We will need substantial additional capital to finance our operations, which may not be available on acceptable terms, or at all.
+The effects of macroeconomic conditions and geopolitical events, including economic slowdowns, recessions, inflation, rising interest rates, bank failures and tightening of credit markets caused by COVID-19 or another pandemic, the conflicts in Ukraine, the Middle East or other regions, or otherwise, may limit our access to capital.
 Failure to obtain this necessary capital when needed may force us to delay, limit or terminate certain of our product development efforts or other operations."